opentelekomcloud-docs/docsportal/doc/source/index.rst

 CLI Configuration
 -----------------
-OTC Extensions are easy to :doc:`configure <configuration>`.
+OTC CLI Extensions are easy to :doc:`configure <configuration>`.
 All credentials can be configured conveniently in a few files.